 Horse Riding in Mongolia – The Land of the Blue Sky

-A little over twenty years ago I arrived in Mongolia on a two year contract with a national park and community development project in the country’s far South, in the Gobi desert.
-This was after years of working in Antarctica for the protection of the last wild continent, and while my husband was in the interior desert of Oman as the field manager of a wildlife project.
+A little over twenty years ago I arrived in Mongolia.
+I had a two year contract with a national park and community development project in the country’s far South, in the Gobi desert.
+This was after years of working in Antarctica for the protection of the last wild continent.
+Meanwhile my husband was in the interior desert of Oman as the field manager of a wildlife project.
 After our Antarctic time, we had spent several years in New Zealand, photographing a primeval forest to help save it from destruction.

 It was a natural progression that I would soon explore the wilderness landscapes of Mongolia on horseback.
 With my husband, who grew up riding horses in the United States and bought our first horse in Mongolia soon after he arrived in the country, I spent summers out in the backcountry, traveling light and fast.
-I cannot think of a better training for horseback expeditions.
-We would sometimes go with just our two saddle horses for a few days, but for our longer excursions deeper into the Khentii Mountains we’d have a packhorse or two.
+I cannot think of a better training for horseback riding expeditions in Mongolia.
+We would sometimes go with just our two saddle horses for a few days.
+But for our longer excursions deeper into the Khentii Mountains we’d have a packhorse or two.

 This is when we laid the foundation of what are now: Stone Horse Expeditions.
 We would run into border guards, stationed along the Mongolian-Russian border, park rangers, and sometimes – poachers.
 They all got to know us and our horses.
 They became used to the fact two now familiar foreigners were exploring on horseback year after year.
-In the early encounters they would ask where is your guide, but soon they knew we were no beginners in wilderness travel.
+In the early encounters they would ask where our guide was.
+But soon they knew we were no beginners in wilderness travel.
 We learned the lay of the land, found the route to the high pass, crossed rivers and bogs, and camped at secluded places.

 Mongolian Horses – Amazing Companions in the Backcountry

 We moved fast in these days, our Mongolian horses showing their amazing stamina, strength and instincts for this kind of back country travel.
 After all, they grow up roaming free in their natural environment and natural to their species, in a herd.
 Mongolian horses don’t need clinics to learn stepping over logs and crossing creeks.
 In navigating wilderness terrain they are skilled like wild animals.
 At the same time, they are of great character, responsive and easy-going in their conduct with riders.
-As foals they get used to humans early as their mothers are being milked and little kids ride the young horses thus acquiring their horseback skills and feel for horses.
+As foals they get used to humans early as their mothers are being milked.
+Additionally little kids in Mongolia ride the young horses thus acquiring their horseback riding skills and feel for horses.

 Two Young Grulla Horses

-We did our most extensive explorations with two young grulla horses, brothers who were born on the steppes of the Southern reaches of the Khentii province.
-Hailing from the grasslands, the mountains and dense forests of the Northern Khentii were new to them, but they learnt fast from our older bay horses how to cross fast rivers and rocky passes.
+We did our most extensive explorations with two young grulla horses.
+They were brothers who were born on the steppes of the Southern reaches of the Khentii province.
+Hailing from the grasslands, the mountains and dense forests of the Northern Khentii were new to them.
+But they learnt fast from our older bay horses how to cross fast rivers and rocky passes.
 In even terrain, they would fall into a trot, steady and smooth, and would keep it up for hours by their own choice.
 It was an amazing way of moving across these landscapes, it still is.

 The two Greys became the back bone of our equine expedition team.
 Now in their late twenties, they are still going strong.
 When not under saddle, they jog along, often leading the team of pack and saddle horses.
 They know the trails, shortcuts, river crossings and each and every spot where we have ever stopped to rest or camp.